AdobeDocs/commerce-learn.en/help/tools/site-wide-analysis-tool.md

 ---
 # The Site-Wide Analysis Tool Dashboard

 The Site-Wide Analysis Tool is a proactive self-service tool and central repository that includes detailed system insights and recommendations to ensure the security and operability of your Adobe Commerce installation.
-It provides 24/7 real-time performance monitoring, reports, and advice to identify potential issues and better visibility into site health, safety, and application configurations.
-It helps reduce resolution time and improve site stability and performance.
+It provides 24/7 real-time performance monitoring, reports, and advice for identifying potential issues.
+Use this tool to gain better visibility into site health, safety, and application configurations, help reduce resolution time, and improve site stability and performance.

 Who is this video for?